-In the Google Cloud Platform (GCP) console, the Stackdriver Trace Overview window displays a summary of the latency data for your application and lets you investigate individual traces in more detail:
+In the Google Cloud console, the Stackdriver Trace Overview window displays a summary of the latency data for your application and lets you investigate individual traces in more detail:

 - Lists performance insights that can help you understand how to reduce your application's latency.

 - Lists the most frequent application requests and RPC calls and their average latencies.

 - Displays up to three daily analysis reports.
 Each report displays the latency data for the previous day for a single RPC endpoint.
 If data for an endpoint is available from seven days earlier, that earlier data is included in the graph for comparison purposes.

 - A list of the most recent traces with their latency and the time they were made.